 There are many gaps in the disability data collected and publicly available in Canada.
 It’s difficult to find reliable data on:

 How can governments properly structure support systems or ensure responsible spending if they don’t have this information?
 Better data is necessary to ensure Canadians who require supports and services are able to get them.
 This is why Every Canadian Counts is advocating for better data collection.
+A national program could create a nationwide data collection system and reporting standards to provide a clear picture of provincial and territorial performance.
+We could then direct resources to identified areas of need.

 In early 2014, Every Canadian Counts looked into what data was available for the developmental sector, only one part of the overall disability support system.
 Specifically, we tried to gather data on developmental disability prevalence, expenditure on developmental supports and services, and waiting list numbers.
 Our findings can be viewed by clicking on the data table below.